ivo-/bund/README.md

 ### Rationale

-We strongly believe that immutability is the way to go for building a reliable software.
+I strongly believe that immutability is the way to go for building a reliable software.
 There are several wonderful libraries for managing state in this fashion, but despite the benefits most of them intorduce a lot of abstraction or unnatural feel about imitable programming. `bund` is designed to offer simple